- About NCAR

 In 1960, NCAR began operations in Boulder, Colorado, as a program of the National Science Foundation (NSF) managed by the nonprofit University Corporation for Atmospheric Research (UCAR).
 At the time it funded the creation of NCAR, NSF itself had been in existence only ten years.

 Today, NCAR provides the university research and teaching community with tools such as aircraft and radar to observe the atmosphere and with the technology and assistance to interpret and use these observations, including supercomputer access, computer models, and user support.
 NCAR and university scientists work together on research topics in atmospheric chemistry, climate, cloud physics and storms, weather hazards to aviation, and interactions between the sun and earth.
 In all of these areas, scientists are looking closely at the role of humans in both creating climate change and responding to severe weather occurrences.

 For information on the UCAR mission statement click here - http://www2.ucar.edu/about-us/history

-To understand the behavior of the atmosphere and related physical, biological, and social systems
+To understand the behavior of the atmosphere and related Earth and geospace systems

-To support, enhance, and extend the capabilities of the university community and the broader scientific community, nationally and internationally
+To support, enhance, and extend the capabilities of the university community and the broader scientific community, nationally and internationally, and

 To foster the transfer of knowledge and technology for the betterment of life on Earth